talaia-labs/python-teos/DEPENDENCIES.md

 - `txindex` to be able to look for non-wallet transactions
 - `server` to run rpc commands

-Here's an example of a `bitcoin.conf` you can use:
+Here's an example of a `bitcoin.conf` you can use if you want to run bitcoind on regtest:

 ```
 # [debug]